 People with asthma made worse or caused by seasonal allergies may opt to take allergy medication during the most active allergy periods.

 Buteyko breathing is beneficial for people with asthma, Stair says.
 “Inhale and exhale normally.
 At the end of the normal exhalation, hold the breath.
 This is called the controlled pause.
 The more you do this exercise, the longer the controlled pause will become.”

 She adds that repeated practice with the exercise can help a person consciously control their breath in stressful situations.

-If you’re curious about essential oils and how they might help ease your symptoms of asthma, you should:
+If you’re curious about essential oils, and how they might help ease your symptoms of asthma, do a little homework first.

 Talk with your doctor

-You don’t necessarily need a doctor’s supervision to use essential oils, but it’s a good idea to let your doctor know what you plan to use.
-Your doctor can assess whether these oils may react with any medications that you’re currently taking.
+You don’t necessarily need a doctor’s supervision to use essential oils, but it’s a good idea to let them know what you plan to use.
+Your doctor can assess whether these oils may react with any medications you’re taking.

 Find a reputable source

 The U.S. Food and Drug Administration (FDA) doesn’t regulate essential oils.
 That means oil qualities and purity levels are entirely dependent on the manufacturer’s self-imposed standards.
 Research brands before purchasing.